leangjia/blender_docs/manual/sculpt_paint/sculpting/editing/mask.rst

 Removes the masked vertices from the mesh.

 Threshold
-   Minimum mask value to consider the vertex valid to extract a face from the original mesh
+   Minimum mask value to consider the vertex valid to extract a face from the original mesh.

 Fill Holes
    Fills concave holes with geometry that might have resulted from the *Mask Slice* operation.